-restore notify script
+restore\notify script

-The restore notify.cmd script (on Windows) and the restore notify script (on UNIX) run on the server that contains the storage unit.
+The restore\notify.cmd script (on Windows) and the restore\notify script (on UNIX) run on the server that contains the storage unit.
 The NetBackup tape or disk manager (bptm or bpdm) calls the script when it finishes sending data to the client during a restore.
 The script is called regardless of whether data is sent.

-On Windows: Install path\VERITAS\NetBackup\bin\restore notify.cmd operation.
+On Windows: Install\path\NetBackup\bin\restore\notify.cmd

-On UNIX: /usr/openv/netbackup/bin/restore notify
+On UNIX: /usr/openv/netbackup/bin/restore\notify

-Specifies the name of the program doing the restore or other read programname import session\notify script

-Specifies the path to the backup name or path. pathname

-Specifies one of the following: restore, verify, duplication, operation
+programname Specifies the name of the program doing the restore or other read operation. pathname Specifies the path to the backup name or path. operation Specifies one of the following: restore , verify , duplication , import session\notify script

-The session notify.cmd script (on Windows) and the session notify script (on UNIX) run on the master server.
+The session\notify.cmd script (on Windows) and the session\notify script (on UNIX) run on the master server.
 It's called at the end of a backup session if at least one scheduled backup succeeded.
 NetBackup passes no parameters to this script.
 Scheduling is suspended until this script completes, so no other backups can start until that time.

-On Windows: Install path\VERITAS\NetBackup\bin\session notify.cmd session start notify script
+On Windows: Install path\NetBackup\bin\session notify.cmd

-On UNIX: /usr/openv/netbackup/bin/session notify
+On UNIX: /usr/openv/netbackup/bin/session\notify